The first step for getting your blog noticed is creating useful and compelling content.

 - Always use your real name.

-- Don’t spam by dropping links in your comment, or by writing self-promotional jargon.
+- Don’t spam by dropping links in your comment, or by writing self-promotional crap.

 Recommended Reading: 19 Types Of Blog Posts Proven To Drive Comments, Social Shares And Engagement

-Blogging isn’t just about creating great content, it’s about making those all important connections, networking, building relationships and serving a loyal community right?
+Blogging isn’t just about creating great content, it’s also about making those all important connections, networking, building relationships and serving a loyal community, right?

-Networking and reaching out to influential folks in your industry are some powerful tactics for getting word out about your blog, your content and much more.
+Networking and reaching out to influencers in your industry are some powerful tactics for getting the word out about your blog, your content and more importantly, for learning new things.

 93% of marketers are seeing increased brand visibility through influencer engagement strategies!Click To Tweet